svanteschubert/complex-business-cases/README.md

 ## Introduction

-[The complex business cases collected by French and German businesses](https://github.com/svanteschubert/complex-business-cases/issues).
-Meant as input for EN16931 maintained by CEN TC 434 and sponsored by EC.
+[The complex business cases - currently French and German B2B requirements -](https://github.com/svanteschubert/complex-business-cases/issues) are the input for the upcoming B2B EN16931 extension to be created by CEN TC 434 and sponsored by EC.

-The requirements were initally collected by KoSIT (Lars Rölker-Denker) and FeRD/AWV (Daniel Vinz) in a spreadsheet covering "complex business cases" for e-invoicing!
+The requirements were initially collected by KoSIT (Lars Rölker-Denker) and FeRD/AWV (Daniel Vinz) in a spreadsheet covering "complex business cases" for e-invoicing!
 Additional requirements were gathered in France by Cyrille Sautereau for the [German/French Factur-X extension](https://fnfe-mpe.org/factur-x/factur-x_en/).

-The spreadsheet was imported as GitHub issues similar as done 3 years before for the EN16931 amendments for CEN TC 434 WG 1, to be able to discuss / collaborate more efficently.
+The spreadsheet was imported as GitHub issues - like 3 years before for the EN16931 amendments of CEN TC 434 WG 1 - to be able to discuss/collaborate more efficiently in the CEN TC.
 [The import from spreadsheet to GitHub issues is open-source and is described in detail](./src/main/java/org/cen/tc434/issues/Csv2Github.md).

-## Overview over the Issues
+## Issue Overview

-The spreadsheet consisted of three parts:
+There are currently three groups of issues:

 1. The GitHub Issues 1 to 34 are from the original German spreadsheet.
+   The German requirements have still draft status, as the data needs clean up and extension.
 2. The GitHub Issues 35 to 39 are newly added by the industry (precisely by the Institute of digitalization of tax by Jan Koerner in charge).
-3. The GitHub Issues 40 to 76 were shamelessly copied from Cyrilles' presentation.
+3. The GitHub Issues 40 to 77 were taken from the [French Government B2B requirements](docs/fr/README.md)
+   The details from the French requirements coming from the use cases of the French government and currently most advanced.

-The structure of the issue description is taken from the columns of the spreadsheet and still might be changed:
+The structure of the German issue was derived by the columns of the spreadsheet, but still might be changed:

 1. Background
 2. Objective